Special Topical Issue on SN Computer Science

-- Short papers or work-in-progress papers (up to 6 pages plus at most 1 extra page for references in the one-column Springer LNCS format) describing academic work in progress or tool implementations, as well as testing processes, achievements and feedbacks on testing methods for industrial case studies.
+The aim of the Short papers or work-in-progress papers submission category is to describe academic work in progress or tool implementations, as well as testing processes, achievements and feedbacks on testing methods for industrial case studies ( up to 6 pages plus at most 1 extra page for references in the one-column Springer LNCS format).

 Authors should consult Springer’s Instructions for Authors of Proceedings and use either the LaTeX or the Word templates provided on the authors’ page.
 Springer’s proceedings LaTeX templates are available in Overleaf.